-NOTE Ensure you check the SD1 driver release notes, so that you install a SD1 driver that is compatible with the version of PathWave Test Sync Executive you have installed.
+NOTE Ensure you check the driver release notes, so that you install drivers that are compatible with the version of PathWave Test Sync Executive you have installed.

 For detail about the specific versions you require for PathWave Test Sync Executive, see: Appendix A: Supported Instruments.